Origin of radio polarization in pulsar polar caps: Discussion

-Our results show that the radiation escaping the polar cap is strongly linearly polarized with a high polarization degree and that the radiation PA follows density gradient profile already when escaping in the polar cap.
-Any detected strong circular polarization can be attributed to the radiative transfer effects than to its direct formation in the polar cap \citep{Hakobyan2017} as the gap emission has only a very low residual circular polarization.
-Moreover, the radiation within the polar cap is not represented by a ``slab'' uniform across the polar, which is initially unpolarized as was considered in some radiative transfer models \citep{Petrova2009}.
-Instead, the flux structure follows a combination of a half-moon shape of the Poynting flux channel and a circular shape of the radiation associated with the relativistically outflowing plasma bunches.
+Our results show that the radiation escaping the polar cap is strongly linearly polarized with a high polarization degree and that the radiation PA follows the density gradient already when escaping in the polar cap.
+Any detected strong circular polarization can be attributed to the radiative transfer rather than to its direct formation in the polar cap \citep{Hakobyan2017} as the gap emission itself has only a very low residual circular polarization.
+Moreover, the radiation within the polar cap cannot be represented by an initially unpolarized uniform ``slab'' across the polar cap, as was considered in some radiative transfer models \citep{Petrova2009}.
+Instead, the intensity structure follows a combination of a half-moon shape of the Poynting-flux channel and a circular shape of the radiation associated with the relativistically outflowing plasma bunches.